-Prerequisite: "C" grade or higher or "Pass" in ENGL 110 or equivalent.
-Corequisite: None
+Prerequisite: "C" grade or higher or "Pass" in ENGL 109 or 110 or equivalent.

-Development of the ability to analyze, organize, and compose various types of written and oral business communications with an emphasis on the writing of clear, concise and persuasive letters, memos and reports.
+Development of the ability to analyze, organize, and compose various types of written and oral business communications with an emphasis on writing clear, concise and persuasive letters, memos and reports.

-129 PAYROLL ACCOUNTING AND BUSINESS TAXES 2 UNITS
+129 PAYROLL ACCOUNTING AND BUSINESS TAXES